-WPD and their contractor, Balfour Beatty, are currently carrying out ecological mitigation and clearing some vegetation and hedgerows, as well as erecting stock fencing as we prepare to start work at Portishead substation and on the nearby overhead lines.
+WPD and their contractor, Balfour Beatty, are carrying out ecological mitigation and clearing some vegetation and hedgerows, as well as erecting stock fencing as we prepare to start work at Portishead substation and on the nearby overhead lines from April 2021.

 Removing the existing pylons

-Once the underground cables are in place and operational, we’ll take down two lines of pylons owned by WPD.
+Once the new underground cables are in place and operational, we’ll remove the two lines of existing pylons owned by WPD.